zjreid1/Cybersecurity-Sacramento/index.md

 ---

 # About:
-A group in the greater Sacramento County area for hackers, makers, tinkerers and security enthusiasts/professionals to meet and share projects/ideas.
-Current leader is [RadicalKjax](https://bsky.app/profile/radicalkjax.com).
+A group in the greater Sacramento County area associated with DEF CON Groups for hackers, makers, tinkerers and security enthusiasts/professionals to meet and share projects/ideas.
+Current leader is [RadicalKjax](https://bsky.app/profile/radicalkjax.com), please reach out to her or any of the listed social media accounts below for any inquiries.

 # Location:
 Sacramento, California\